dmora127/tutorial-ospool-minimap/README.md

-# Long-Read Genomics on the OSPool
+# Long-Read Read Mapping on the OSPool

 This tutorial will walk you through a long-read mapping analysis workflow using Oxford Nanopore data from the _C. elegans_ CB4856 and _C. elegans_ N2 strain Reference Genomes on the OSPool high-throughput computing ecosystem.
 You'll learn how to: